UocDev/FPE.RP/README.md

 # Rules Cloning or Using
 1 Do not use for dangerous or something bad.

-2 Please added the source code. (e.g Source code from FPE-RP-project (link) Repository)
+2 Please added the source code. (e.g Source code from FPE.RP.PROJECT (link) Repository)

-3 If you have problems with your repository, please contact me. (owner)
+3 If you have problems with your repository, please contact me via discord. (owner)

 4 You must have experience programing 2 years or 1 years Lua script.